dart-lang/language/resources/type-system/subtyping.md

 The type `Null` represents the type of the `null` constant.

-The type `Never` type is the uninhabited bottom type.
+The type `Never` represents the uninhabited bottom type.

 The type `T?` represents the nullable version of the type `T`, interpreted semantically as the union type `T | Null`.